Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Appendix D: Calculation of the Landau free energy model

 Introduction of the equilibrium strain into the free energy model and minimization with respect to the order parameter $\Psi_{B_\text{2g}}$ results in a third order polynomial in $\Psi_{B_\text{2g}}$, with a single real solution.
 One may argue that the complex solutions to the order parameters are standard; however, we must disregard them as we have taken $\Psi_{B_\text{2g}}$ as the order magnitude, and we have allowed for a linear coupling in $\Psi_{B_\text{2g}}$.
 Therefore, such a solution would yield a non-physical complex free energy.

-The real solution for the stress $\sigma_{[100]}$ applied along [100] axis, implies that the \tso\ is suppressed in a linear fashion:
+The real solution for the stress $\sigma_{[100]}$ applied along [100] axis, implies that the \tcoso\ is suppressed in a linear fashion:

 Here, we observe that coupling constants $\beta$ and $\gamma$ are absent; thus, only the induced symmetric strains govern the suppression.
 We will encounter this expression multiple times, and therefore define it as a function $f(\alpha_1, \alpha_2)$.
 We purposefully consider $Y_\text{[100]}$ as a constant in $f(\alpha_1, \alpha_2)$ since the following expressions can always be expressed using exactly $Y_\text{[100]}$, irrespective of the direction of the applied stress.
-As noted in the article, we do not observe a measurable change in \tso\ with this sample orientation, so that we can approximate $f(\alpha_1, \alpha_2) \approx 0$~K/GPa.
-When the stress $\sigma_{[110]}$ is applied to the sample, the \tso\ suppression is quadratic in $\sigma_\text{[110]}$.
-The linear term has the exact form as with the $\sigma_{[100]}$ stress, while the quadratic part depends on the sample's shear modulus $G_{xy}$:
+As noted in the article, we do not observe a measurable change in either \tso\ or \tco\ with this sample orientation, so that we can approximate $f(\alpha_1, \alpha_2) \approx 0$~K/GPa.
+When the stress $\sigma_{[110]}$ is applied to the sample, both \tso\ and \tco\ suppression rates are quadratic in $\sigma_\text{[110]}$.
+The linear term has the exact form as with the $\sigma_{[100]}$ stress, while the quadratic part depends on the sample's shear modulus $G_\text{xy}$:

-The \tso\ suppression under hydrostatic regime can also be expressed using $f(\alpha_1, \alpha_2)$, so we can reduce the dependence to:
+The \tcoso\ suppression under hydrostatic regime can also be expressed using $f(\alpha_1, \alpha_2)$, so we can reduce the dependence to:

-Note that the symmetric strain contribution $f(\alpha_1, \alpha_2)$ is present in both expressions for the \tso\ suppression rate.
+Note that the symmetric strain contribution $f(\alpha_1, \alpha_2)$ is present in both expressions for the \tcoso\ suppression rate.
 However, as discussed earlier, it seems to be negligible.

 Now, we turn our attention to the model extension, which describes the effect of the external magnetic field.
 The standard way of treating the in-plane external magnetic field is to include a Zeeman contribution $F_\text{Zeeman} = \mu \mathbf{H} \cdot \mathbf{m}(\Psi_{B_{2g}})$, where $\mathbf{m}(\Psi_{B_{2g}})$ represents a magnetic moment associated with the order parameter $\Psi_{B_\text{2g}}$.
 Unfortunately, it is immediately evident that such a contribution would lead to a change in \tso\ at all strains.
 In our model, we propose a two-component order parameter by introducing in-plane order parameters which are defined by different symmetry properties: $\Psi_{B_\text{1g}}$ transforms as $B_\text{1g}$, and $\Psi_{B_\text{2g}}$ transforms as ${B_\text{2g}}$ representation of the $D_\text{4h}$ point group.
 We proceed to write down the Landau model in the absence of strain up to the fourth-order invariants: